thislight/away/wiki/usage.md

 #### threadpool.create_executor(self)
 Create a new executor and store it in `self`.

-*new in 0.1.2: this method won't return the descriptor*

 Executors have three states:
 - `waiting` for executors are not running any function
 - `scheduled` for executors are set to run function